onewithhammer/web-driver-io-tutorial/README.md

 | gruntSauceLabs.js | Example how to use grunt + grunt-webdriver + saucelabs
 | restAPIExample1.js | Example how to use supertest to test REST APIs
 | dbDataLoopExample.js | Example how to use database (mongoDB) driven testing
+| excelDataLoopExample.js | Example how to use excel as a data source for test data

 Configuration Files: